Skip to content

 This setting does not apply to cron subscriptions.
 If provided on cron create, it is ignored.

-A webhook or sprite subscription can watch a source repo that is different from the repo where the subscription lives.
-When a matching commit lands in the source repo, the subscription fires and runs in its home repo’s context.
+A webhook subscription can watch a source repo that is different from the repo where the subscription lives.
+When a matching write lands in the source repo, the subscription fires and delivers to the webhook URL configured in its home repo.

 • The source repo must be in the same org as the subscription’s home repo.
 Cross-org source repos are rejected at creation time.